MarcoWorms/asciiD/README.md

 ------------------

 Intended features to be developed (in priority order):
-- DeltaTime on update (DONE)
+[x] DeltaTime on update
-- Print text (DONE)
+[x] Print text
-- Sprite loader, it will load a .txt file and add to the GameObject.sprite\[0\] (DONE)
+[x] Sprite loader, it will load a .txt file and add to the GameObject.sprite[0]
-- Spritesheet loader, same as the sprite loader but will add each frame to an index of Gameobject.sprite\[\] (DONE)
+[x] Spritesheet loader, same as the sprite loader but will add each frame to an index of Gameobject.sprite[]
-- Play/Stop animation from spritesheet with a framerate handler (BETA)
+[ ] Play/Stop animation from spritesheet with a framerate handler (BETA)
-- Keyboard/Mouse input manager
+[ ] Keyboard/Mouse input manager
-- Better overall structure of the engine
+[ ] Better overall structure of the engine
-- Collision detection
+[ ] Collision detection
-- A more organized way to separate static objects (like background) from game objects (like a player or a monster)
+[ ] A more organized way to separate static objects (like background) from game objects (like a player or a monster)
-- Independent camera, this will allow the field to be as big as you want, only rendering the parts you need.
+[ ] Independent camera, this will allow the field to be as big as you want, only rendering the parts you need.
-- Ascii sprite and spritesheet editor made for this engine (the dream)
+[ ] Ascii sprite and spritesheet editor made for this engine (the dream)
-- Import spritesheets from pastebin (or another pastie site)
+[ ] Import spritesheets from pastebin (or another pastie site)
-- Documentation
+[ ] Documentation

 Current features:
 - Good ol' init/update/draw loop